 Genetic Counseling, M.S.

 The UofSC Genetic Counseling Program began in 1985 as the tenth program in the country and the first established in the southeast.
-In 1991 and 1998, the program received a rare Commendations for Excellence from South Carolina Commission of Higher Education, citing program strengths including our enthusiastic faculty, Master of Science thesis research, and students who have proven to be professionally active after graduation.
-The Program was accredited by the American Board of Genetic Counseling (ABGC) in 2000, reaccredited by the ABGC in 2006 and reaccredited by the Accreditation Council for Genetic Counseling for the 2014-2021 for maximum terms.
+In 1991 and 1998, the program received rare Commendations for Excellence from South Carolina Commission of Higher Education, citing program strengths including our enthusiastic faculty, Master of Science thesis research, and students who have proven to be professionally active after graduation.
+The Program was accredited by the American Board of Genetic Counseling (ABGC) in 2000, and reaccredited in 2006 for maximum terms.
+Accreditation Council for Genetic Counseling granted reaccreditation for maximum terms for 2014-2021, and most recently 2022-2029.

-Nine students are accepted each year from an applicant pool of approximately 165.
+Nine students are accepted each year from an applicant pool of over 150.
 More than 250 genetic counselors have graduated from the program and many alumni have ascended to leadership in the profession today.

 - Graduates will be able to demonstrate and utilize a depth and breadth of understanding and knowledge of genetics and genomics core concepts and principles.